Norrox/project_albatross/README.md

-# Lobby, Server and Player Connection

-_This is the first video of the series_

-_Outline's Pitch: Introduction to Godot 3's High Level Multiplayer API.
-Overview of the code to create a simple Lobby, how to create the server and client, and how to connect a player to the server._

-_Should we mention that this is an intermediate topic?_

-## Video Intro

- - Godot offers a High Level Networking API to help bring players together in multiplayer games
- - The engine takes care of the most technical aspects of networking and allows us to focus on the gameplay
- - This is the first video in the series.
-We are going to see how to create a simple multiplayer game starting with the lobby.
-You are going to learn how to create a server and connect players together
- - This is just an intro series.
-Networking is complex and there is a lot to learn on the subject.
-I'm here to get you started with Godot's tools.
-If you want to dive deeper, you'll find links to great resources in the description below

 ## Create a simple Lobby
  - A lobby can be used to let players start the game at the same time
  - In this case, the lobby is used to let the player create or connect to the server, which can be done at any time